jahirfiquitiva/jahir.dev/README.md

     git clone https://github.com/jahirfiquitiva/jahir.dev.git
     cd jahir.dev
     yarn
-    yarn setup # Remove all of my personal content and files
+    yarn setup # You can skip this if you're contributing to this repository.
+It removes all of my personal content and files
     ```

 2. Create a `.env` file similar to [`.env.example`](https://github.com/jahirfiquitiva/jahir.dev/blob/main/.env.example).